Personal profile

 Truman's project is supervised by Dr. Natasha Saunders from the School of International Relations and by Dr. Ognjen Arandjelovic from the School of Computer Science.

-His main areas of interest and research include Democracy, Constitutional Theory, Social Contract Theory, Justice and Injustice, Digital-Algorithmic Governance, Internet Politics, Ethics in AI and Big Data, and Human-Computer Interactions.
-Truman studied Political Science at the University of Liege (Belgium) and specialized in Science and Technology Studies (STS) at the University of Maastricht (Netherlands).
-He is fluent in German, English, and French; and is a recipient of the AD Links Foundation Scholarship at St Andrews.
+His main areas of interest and research include Democracy, Constitutional Theory, Social Contract Theory, Global Justice, Digital/Algorithmic Governance, Surveillance Studies, Ethics in AI & Big Data, and Human-Computer Interactions.
+Truman obtained an MA in Political Science and Science, Technology & Society Studies (STS) from the University of Maastricht (Netherlands).
+He is fluent in German, English and French, and is a recipient of the AD Links Foundation Scholarship at St Andrews.

 Teaching activity